Bond requirements changing for ISF

 25 10 2010

-In order to improve their progress reports, Customs is currently working on the ISFs that cannot be measured for timeliness.
+In order to improve their progress reports, Customs and Border Protection is currently working on the Importer Security Filings that cannot be measured for timeliness.
 However, it is important to remember that CBP does not make enforcement decisions based on the progress reports; these are merely a tool for importers to identify how they are doing with their filings and allow them to improve their policies and procedures to better comply.